 If you want to learn more about investing in contemporary art, take a look at ‘The Six Key Factors to Consider When Making an Art Investment.’
 To find out more about any of our represented artists, please contact Maddox Gallery.
 Our Sotheby’s-trained art consultants will be happy to provide expert advice.

-– Written by James Nicholls, Managing Director and Curator, Maddox Gallery.
+– Written by James Nicholls, Chairman, Maddox Gallery.